pepperpepperpepper/OpenDroidPDF/docs/housekeeping/fdroid_rebrand_notes.md

 # F-Droid Automation – Rebrand Checklist

 Current deployment workflow relies on `/home/arch/fdroid/scripts/update_and_deploy.sh` plus the manual steps captured in `DEPLOYMENT-FDROID.md`.
-Before renaming the app to **OpenDroidPDF**, we need to update the automation to reflect the new package name and branding.
+Now that the app is branded as **OpenDroidPDF**, we need to update the automation to reflect the new package name and branding.

 ## Touchpoints to Review